PierXuY/package-url/README_EN.md

 - Install rust environment
 - Install tauri cli: `cargo install tauri-cli`
 - Install the IDE plugin rust-analyzer, which will automatically install the required packages
-- Replace the app-icon.png images in the root directory and /src path, the name should be consistent
+- Replace the app-icon.png images(must be square) in the root directory and /src path, the name should be consistent
 - Run `cargo tauri icon` to replace the icon
 - Change the unique identifier "identifier" and "package" information in \src-tauri\tauri.conf.json
 - Define the conf.json file in the config folder and change it to your own URL information